Oasis Academy Sholing: History

 The Middle Road school buildings originally housed a boys' school, but this was converted to a girls' school - then called Sholing Middle Road Girls' School - in the years 1910–1912.
 The buildings were further altered between 1914 and 1920.
 In 1938 the school was referred to as "Middle Road Senior Girls' School, Sholing" when Southampton Corporation were tendering for an electrical installation to take place there.
 During the war the girls were temporarily based in the nearby Merry Oak Boys School, built in 1935, as well as in St Monica Road Boys School.
 By 1954, the school was named "Sholing (Middle Road) Secondary Girls' School" and Southampton Town Council were seeking tenders for a constructor to build a new annexe.
 Sholing Girls School completed its transition to a specialist college of technology, under the name The Sholing Technology College, with an official ceremony in May 2003, though still remained an all girl school.
 By 2006 there were 999 girls in the school, and the Ofsted report was Good.

+In 2015, pupils and staff at the school were offered counselling following the conviction of a former teacher for possessing images of child sexual exploitation.